Job Search Terminal

 First-run onboarding (shown until setup is complete and dismissed): Opens as an isolated dashboard modal so the user can finish setup without leaving the flow.
 Closing before completion shows a warning that the app will fail to generate useful matches, resumes, and answer drafts until setup is finished.

 - Resume lanes — uses the normal multi-lane resume upload cards.
 Uploading a PDF seeds desired positions and positive title filters from extracted resume titles, and AI extraction can enrich the full profile.
+The “Add another lane” button only appears once all existing lanes have a file uploaded (to prevent accidentally adding duplicate empty lanes).

 - Job preferences — requires the user to review and explicitly save desired positions, include/exclude title filters, and location work modes.
 Resume upload or extraction may prefill these values, but the step does not become complete until the user confirms them.